mautic/developer-documentation-new/docs/design/labelling.rst

 Submit an idea
 ^^^^^^^^^^^^^^

-Opens a separate window containing the IBM Cloud Ideas portal.

-Use only as link text on the Support widget from the console menu bar.
+Opens a window or modal to submit feedback using external tool or resource.

 T
 -